Addiction Facts And Figures In Indonesia

 Drug Treatment Medications And Treatment For Addiction In Indonesia

 According to the International Society of Substance Use Professionals, the Indonesian government is responsible for drug and alcohol treatment for those with and SUD.
 There is a budget used to assist those with SUDs; out-of-pocket payment is typically the method used to fund SUD treatment.
 There are 3 main modes of substance abuse treatment for addiction in Indonesia, including:

 - Integration of substance abuse (with mental health support)

 - Integrated SUD treatment with general healthcare with Methadone maintenance treatment

-Drugs like methadone are commonly used to treat opioid abuse in Indonesia.
+Drugs like Methadone are commonly used to treat Opioid abuse in Indonesia.
 Benzodiazepines typically assist in alcohol withdrawal and associated symptoms like anxiety, nausea, cravings, and sweating.
 Nurse practitioners, psychiatrists, and general practitioners are available to assist those along their recovery.

-Explore Your Best Recovery Options
+Explore Your Recovery Options